 Franziska Lörcher has her first encounter with Bearded Vultures already as a girl when the first three young vultures where released in Switzerland.
 After an apprenticeship as an optician and several years working she completed high-school and studied biology in Bern and Zurich in Switzerland.
 For her Masters' thesis she got back to the bearded vultures.
 She investigated the genetic diversity of the reintroduced Bearded Vulture population in the Alps.
 She works part time for the Swiss Foundation for the Conservation of the Bearded Vulture where she is responsible for the observation of the released young Bearded Vultures and other tasks.
 For VCF she is the scientific and conservation coordinator and works for example in three different LIFE projects for the monitoring, GPS marking and genetic analysis of vultures.
 For her it is very interesting to see how vulture conservationist work together throughout Europe and experience the development of the new foundation.
 In her spare time Franziska likes to be outdoors, for hiking, climbing, snowshoe walking, skitouring, and bird and other animal watching.

 Jovan Andevski was born in Skopje, Macedonia, and studied Biology there.
 His first working experience was as a project assistant on a vulture conservation project in Macedonia (2003).
 Since 2008 he is working as the coordinator for the Balkan Vulture Action Plan, firstly for the Black Vulture Conservation Foundation, then for the Frankfurt Zoological Society and since 2013 for the Vulture Conservation Foundation.
-During the last 10 years he worked on vulture research and conservation, project management and coordination in the Balkan region and Spain, and has also been involved in the Black Vulture reintroduction project in France and the Griffon Vulture reintroduction project in Bulgaria.
-For the LIFE GypHelp project Jovan works as a science officer for actions against poison.
+During the last 15 years he worked on vulture research and conservation, project management and coordination in the Balkan region and Spain, and has also been involved in the Black Vulture reintroduction project in France and the Griffon Vulture reintroduction project in Bulgaria and Sardinia and also involved in actions against poisoning.
+He was also involved in the preparation of the Multi-species Action Plan to conserve African-Eurasian Vultures (Vulture MsAP), Cinereous Vulture Flyway Action Plan and the European Species Action Plan for the Cinereous Vultures.

 Natural from Porto, Portugal, 1979.
 BSc in Biology (Aveiro).
 Between 2003 and 2006 developed research and field work about birds of prey in Costa Rica and USA, and the impact of powerlines on bird populations.
 From 2007 to 2016, she worked at ATN, in Northeast Portugal, as a conservation manager, being in charge of projects, including LIFE projects.
 At VCF, she is responsible for the financial management and supporting the organization's administration.
 In her spare time, Alice has started a sustainable farming family project, and works as a farmer and manager, producing organic olive oil and almonds in the Northeast of Portugal, close to nesting habitat of Griffon and Egyptian Vultures.